Open until 5pm, call free on 0800 531 6027

 How much can we release?

 This depends on your age, how much your house is worth and your general health.
-On average, Key customers have had access to £90,000.
+Find out how much you could release with our free calculator.

 What do people usually use the money for?